Plants & Gardening

 Looking for a feel-good, beautiful, reasonably priced gift?
-Plants are all that and even on trend—see #plantsmakepeoplehappy; it's an Instagram thing.
+Plants are all that and more.
 Here's a quick guide on which plants to buy—as a gift or for yourself.
-Make sure to get them to their destination safely by wrapping them head to toe at the store and getting them back indoors as soon as you can.
+If you buy them at a store, wrap them up completely and get them back indoors as soon as you can.

 Holiday plants come in all shapes, sizes, and colors.
 Take the beautiful but dreaded poinsettia.
 It's beautiful because the red, cream, or sparkle-laden plants are dazzling.
 But it is also dreaded because the plant will drop its leaves in warm and dry air, cold drafts, or direct sunlight.
 There’s hope—and you need not be a horticulturist to nurture a holiday plant.